DiveDevHQ/dive/README.md

   <a href="https://docs.diveapi.co/" target="blank">Dive API Docs</a>
 </p>

-## Dive is an open-source unified data platform to build LLM customer support applications
+## Dive is a managed data platform to build LLM customer support applications

 We believe **open-source** is the best way to solve every growth integrations pain, covering the **long tail of data sources**.

 - Handling authentication for your integrations
 - Unified data platform that syncs and indexes data from your or your customers' SaaS applications

-### Data sources
+### Managed data sources

 CRM, Ticketing, Documentations, Databases